 2.10.
-Contracts having future budgetary implications
+Contracts having future budgetary implications.

-In terms of the Municipality Supply Chain Management Policy, one contract was awarded beyond the medium-term revenue and expenditure framework (three years) during 2018/19 for a period of 5 years.
+In terms of the Municipality Supply Chain Management Policy, no contracts are awarded beyond the medium-term revenue and expenditure framework (three years).
 In ensuring adherence to this contractual time frame limitation, all reports submitted to either the Bid Evaluation and Adjudication Committees must obtain formal financial comments from the Financial Management Division of the Treasury Department.